scaleoutsean/eseries/monitor/PRTG/README.md

 - RAID6 IO percentage
 - DDP IO percentage
 - Read hit response time
 - Write hit response time
+- Drive count (system only)
+- Used pool space (system only)
+- Unconfigured space (system only)
+- Free pool pace (system only)
+- Hot spare count in standby (system only)

 A few other were dropped because I didn't find them useful.
 Check "analysed-system-statistics" in the SANtricity API to find out more.